get-salt-AI/SaltAI-Web-Docs/docs/salt-v1-migration-guide.md

 ### 1. Export and Preserve Your Workflows
 - All existing workflows can be exported as ComfyUI-compatible JSON files
 - This preserves your work and enables transition to alternative platforms
-- Export process is available through your Salt dashboard
+- Export process is available through your Salt workflows dashboard in the `...` menu.

 ### 2. Choose Your Hosting Solution